Ben Burgess: Cheltenham Town

 On 22 March 2012 it was confirmed that Burgess would join Cheltenham Town on loan until the end of the season, scoring the second goal of Cheltenham's play-off semi-final first leg at Whaddon Road against Torquay United with a header from "a full 18 yards".

 Tranmere Rovers

 On 1 June 2012 it was confirmed that Burgess had joined League One outfit Tranmere Rovers on a two-year deal after turning down a contract offer from Cheltenham Town due to the club having failed to gain promotion from League Two.
 After just under two months at Tranmere, Burgess decided to leave the club and retire from professional football.
 He stated that he felt he could no longer give 100% consistently and felt retirement was appropriate at that time.
 He went on to thank Tranmere for their continued support.

 International career

 Although born in England, Burgess qualified to play for both England and Republic of Ireland.
 Burgess chose to represent Ireland and won caps for the U18 and U21 teams.

 Personal life

 Burgess is a Manchester City supporter.

+He studied for degree at Staffordshire University in Professional Sports Writing and Braodcastin whilst still playing and completed a Postgraduate Certificate in Education to become a qualified teacher.